Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties: Generalities on hyper-Kähler varieties

-In \cite{AV17}, Verbitsky and Amerik proved the following boundedness results on wall divisor classes and confirmed the Kawamata--Morrison cone conjecture for hyper-K\"ahler varieties (see also \cite{AV-IMRN}).
+In \cite{AV17}, Verbitsky and Amerik proved the following boundedness results on wall divisor classes and confirmed the Kawamata--Morrison cone conjecture for hyper-Kähler varieties (see also \cite{AV-IMRN}).

-\begin{theorem}[{\cite[Theorem 1.5, Theorem 1.7]{AV17}}] Let $X$ be a smooth hyper-K\"ahler variety with $b_2\geq 5$ over a field $k$ of characteristic zero.
+\begin{theorem}[{\cite[Theorem 1.5, Theorem 1.7]{AV17}}] Let $X$ be a smooth hyper-Kähler variety with $b_2\geq 5$ over a field $k$ of characteristic zero.
 Then the Beauville--Bogomolov squares of the elements in $\mathcal{W}(X_\CC)$ are bounded (from below). \end{theorem}

-Using Markman and Yoshioka's argument in \cite[Corollary 2.5]{MY15} and the movable cone conjecture for complex hyper-K\"ahler varieties (proved by Markman \cite{Mar11}), the boundedness of squares of wall divisors above allow Amerik and Verbitsky to conclude the finiteness of the set of birational hyper-K\"ahler models of a given hyper-K\"ahler variety over the complex numbers.
-Over an arbitrary field of characteristic zero, using the method of Bright--Logan--van Luijk \cite{BLvL} for K3 surfaces, the third author \cite[Theorem 4.2.7]{takamatsu21} generalized Markman's work \cite{Mar11} and deduced in the similar way the finiteness of birational hyper-K\"ahler models:
+Using Markman and Yoshioka's argument in \cite[Corollary 2.5]{MY15} and the movable cone conjecture for complex hyper-Kähler varieties (proved by Markman \cite{Mar11}), the boundedness of squares of wall divisors above allow Amerik and Verbitsky to conclude the finiteness of the set of birational hyper-Kähler models of a given hyper-Kähler variety over the complex numbers.
+Over an arbitrary field of characteristic zero, using the method of Bright--Logan--van Luijk \cite{BLvL} for K3 surfaces, the third author \cite[Theorem 4.2.7]{takamatsu21} generalized Markman's work \cite{Mar11} and deduced in the similar way the finiteness of birational hyper-Kähler models:

-\begin{theorem}[Finiteness of birational models] Let $k$ be a field of characteristic 0.
-Let $X$ be a hyper-K\"ahler variety defined over $k$ with $b_2\geq 5$.
-Then there are only finitely many $k$-isomorphism classes of hyper-K\"ahler varieties defined over $k$ which are $k$-birational to $X$. \end{theorem}
+\begin{theorem}[Finiteness of birational models] Let $k$ be a field of characteristic zero.
+Let $X$ be a hyper-Kähler variety defined over $k$ with $b_2\geq 5$.
+Then there are only finitely many $k$-isomorphism classes of hyper-Kähler varieties defined over $k$ which are $k$-birational to $X$. \end{theorem}